-Thirteen years ago today, Greece completed one of football’s greatest upsets as they beat Portugal in the final of Euro 2004.
+On July 4, 2004, Greece completed one of football’s greatest upsets when they beat Portugal to win the European Championship.

-Greece were rank outsiders, priced at 150/1 with bookmakers, before the tournament, but qualified ahead of Spain and Russia in Group A before beating France and Czech Republic in the knockout stages.
+Greece were rank outsiders going into the tournament, priced at 150/1 with bookmakers, but remarkably they qualified ahead of Spain and Russia in Group A before beating France and Czech Republic in the knockout stages.

-Portugal, who hosted the tournaments and had the likes of Luis Figo, Rui Costa and a young Cristiano Ronaldo among their ranks, were favourites for the final, only for Greece to triumph 1-0 in the Estadio de Luz.
+They were underdogs again in the final against Portugal, who hosted the tournaments and had the likes of Luis Figo, Rui Costa and a young Cristiano Ronaldo among their ranks, but Otto Rehhage’s side once again upset the odds to triumph 1-0 in the Estadio de Luz.

 A look back at their starting XI that day and what they went on to do after the tournament sums up just what an incredible achievement it was.